 Sound

-While it might be tempting to prioritize physical features, never overlook the importance of sound.
-After all, the ultimate goal is to produce music.
 When testing guitars, try to play (or ask someone to play) a variety of notes and chords to gauge the instrument’s tone.
 Listen for a guitar that produces a clear, balanced sound across all strings and notes.

 Price

-While it’s true that higher-priced guitars generally offer better quality, there are excellent beginner guitars available at affordable prices.
 Define your budget beforehand and aim for the best quality within that range.
-Remember, your first guitar is an investment towards your musical journey.
+Remember, your first guitar is an investment in your musical journey.

 Now that we’ve covered what to look for in a 3/4 classical guitar, let’s explore some of the best options available in the market for beginners.